jivd78/dataeng_repo/dls_aws/README.md

 Glue Job Python code shows that the option to dynamically infer and update schema is enabled.

+The `glueContext.create_dynamic_frame.from_options()` is how spark infer the schema.
+It can be visualized in all the scripts.

 #### Use Athena to query Trusted Glue Tables

 A screenshot that shows a select * statement from Athena showing the customer landing data, where the resulting customer trusted data has no rows where shareWithResearchAsOfDate is blank.